oliver-nicoll/DateNightWatch/README.md

 # DateNightWatch
 Need date night ideas, we got you.

-to do: with a short description, install instructions, a contributors guide and a link to the license for your code (students usually use the [MIT license](https://opensource.org/licenses/MIT)).
+to do: with a short description, install instructions, a contributors guide and a link to the license for your code

 Who is my User?

-	target a couple who are in need of date night movie ideas.
+	target a couple who are in need of date night trivia game night.

 What is their pain point?

-	Covid hit relationships hard and we are in need of some at home date nights.
+	Covid hit relationships hard and we are in need of some at home date nights fun.
-    When thinking of their next movie date night, they look for certain genres of a movie but ultimately they look for something they both will enjoy.
-Nothing better than Disney classics.
+    When thinking of their next date night most people think "Oh, let's do a movie... it's quick and easy and perfect".
+Need to switch it up?
+Is it your millionth time watching a movie?
+Why not try trivia game night?

 How do they use our solution to overcome this problem?

-	The couple starts the app and will be greeted with “Hello, type in the genre of the kind of movie you're looking for!"
+	The couple starts the app and will be greeted with “ Welcome!
+Enjoy this time with your significant other and play some trivia!"
-	Once input is entered, they will be propted with “Great choice, now do you wish to see the synoptsis or go back? ”

-	The couple chooses a potential movie but can go back and see the descriptions of other ones they might be interested in.

-CHOOSING YOUR CLASSES

-What roles would I be hiring?
-	Movie buff: gives the descriptions of the movies
+	Then they will later be asked on one of 3 basic genres or an All topic, level extreme.

+	Are you the couple to face adversity and come back stronger with your communication skills?
+Will you beat that ultimate challenge?

+	At the end you will be told how many you got right out of 18 questions.

+	Remember this isn't Monopoly, no flipping tables!